CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-search/test-search-collection/test-disable-authenticatin/test-equal/README.txt

 @ddblock_end copyright
 ******************************/

-Register the project before searching.
+The project is already registered under the path:
+/FNL_SF_Archive/dice_project_1

+And it has the attributes defined in: project1_metadata.json

-Search for a project using the "NOT_EQUAL" comparator.
-Should return the HTTP code 200, and the "dxtest-project-name" project should be part of the result.
+Search for a project using the "EQUAL" comparator.
+Should return the HTTP code 200

+This test should run when LDAP authentication is turned off